thesarangal/spantasticlibrary/README.md

-How to
+# Spantastic Library
+Advance Spannable Customization

+### Features

+- Custom Typeface
+- Custom Color
+- Click Callbacks with Key Value and Object
+- Custom TextSize
+and more.

-To get a Git project into your build:
+### How to To get a Git project into your build

-Step 1.
+#### Step 1.
 Add the JitPack repository to your build file

-gradle
-maven
-sbt
-leiningen
 Add it in your root build.gradle at the end of repositories:

 	allprojects {